paulmelis/sahara-julia/README.md

 ## Threading issues (part 2)

-Path tracing (and ray tracing in general) is a so-called "embarrassingly parallel" problem.
+Path tracing, and ray tracing in general, is a so-called "embarrassingly parallel" problem.
 You can subdivide the image to render into independent parts, say blocks of 32x32 pixels, and have multiple compute threads each work on a set of parts in parallel, without any of the threads needing to interact with each other.
 When finished simply combine all the rendered parts to get the final output image.

 But adding multi-threading turned out to be less straightforward in Julia compared to either C++ or Python, as the Julia approach to multi-threading (or parallel processing in general) aims to be more user-friendly and composable.
 The latter means that when you would use multiple Julia packages that take advantage of parallel processing together they should play nice with each other instead of fighting over processing power and/or interfering with each other.